sdss/apogee_drp/docs/qa.rst

 Each observed star has its own star-level QA page that gives useful summary information in a table at the top, a plot of the combined spectrum and best fitting Doppler Cannon Model, and a table giving information about an a plot of each individual observation.
-Here's an example page:
+Here's an example:
 `2M06482624+0357058.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/stars/apo25m/91/91537/html/2M06482624+0357058.html>`_.
 Links to these pages are provided in the "apPlate" QA pages described in the Visit Level section of this page.